This page is maintained as a historical record and is no longer being updated.

 The Classification of proteins and RNAs group moved to EMBL-EBI (European Molecular Biology Institute-European Bioinformatics Institute) in November 2012.
 The ...

 Vertebrate Genome Analysis

-The activities of the Vertebrate genome analysis team revolved around generating and presenting core vertebrate genome annotation, particularly in the ...
+The activities of the Vertebrate genome analysis team revolved around generating and presenting core vertebrate genome annotation, particularly in the form ...